-I am currently a postdoctoral scholar at Stanford University, working under Ellen Markman.
+I’m a postdoctoral scholar at Stanford University, working under Ellen Markman.
 I earned my PhD in Cognitive Psychology at the University of California, Los Angeles under advisor Keith Holyoak.
 I was born and raised in Wauwatosa, WI and previously educated in the desert at Arizona State University.
-I love coffee and beer and have recently become an amatuer coffee roaster and home brewer (emphasis on amatuer).
+I love coffee and beer and have recently become an amateur coffee roaster and home brewer (emphasis on amateur).
 I also dabble in photography.

 Through experiments and computational cognitive modeling, my research program examines interactions within systems of beliefs, which I view as central to understanding higher-level cognition and behavior.
 Presently, I am focused on two important questions:

 - Why are misconceptions so widespread and stubbornly resistant to change?